-At ASAP, we use the principles of open science to support the larger goals of collaboration, resource generation, and data sharing and accessibility to make a positive impact on PD research.
+ASAP is using open science to support the larger goals of collaboration, resource generation, and data sharing and accessibility to make a positive impact on Parkinson’s disease (PD) research:

 Scientific progress can be accelerated when researchers exchange ideas early and often, in a collaborative rather than competitive manner.